Through the Gap - the Taking of the Windmill Rokon Motorcycle Expedition

 And the quest for romantic high adventure continues!
-Almost eight years after our successful Jeep expedition through the Darien Gap and six years after the completion of our Roads End to Roads End expedition we were on the road again, actually that's off-the-road.
+Almost eight years after our successful Jeep expedition through the Darien Gap and six years after the completion of our Roads End to Roads End expedition, we were on the road again, actually, that's off-the-road.

-We spent 49 arduous days of near never ending romantic high adventure to become the first to cross the infamous Darien Gap of Panama and Colombia - all on land - via motorcycle, the unique two-wheel drive American made Rokon Trail-Breaker.
+We spent 49 arduous days of near never-ending romantic high adventure to become the first to cross the infamous Darien Gap of Panama and Colombia - all on land - via motorcycle, the unique two-wheel drive American-made Rokon Trail-Breaker.

 The Rokon expedition was one of heart-stoppers and heartfelt life-long friendships.
 It was punctuated with tears of fear and tears of joy.
-One of those heart-stopping - tears of fear - moments was when I was alone in our campsite one evening.
-The camp was raided by about 15 highly agitated and very angry Kuna men.
+One of those heart-stopping - tears of fear - moments was when I was alone at our campsite one evening.
+The camp was raided by about 15 highly agitated and outraged Kuna men.
 Rozinante was taken and chained to a post in a thatched hut and held for a $500.00 ransom!
 We were rescued by heavily armed police the following afternoon.

-The obstacles provided by Mother Nature came to an end when we arrived in Rio Sucio, however, the man made obstacles were just beginning......Faced with almost insurmountable government and shipping company restrictions it took us fifteen long, frustrating days to find a way to ship Rozinante back to the United States.
-It was a great trip, but then they are all great, some are just greater than others!
+The obstacles provided by Mother Nature came to an end when we arrived in Rio Sucio.
+However, the man-made obstacles were beginning.
+Faced with almost impossible government and shipping company restrictions, it took us fifteen long, frustrating days to find a way to ship Rozinante back to the United States.
+It was a great trip, but they are all great.
+Some are just greater than others!